Beavers at Ennerdale

 • Do you own, live on, work on, or spend your free time on land in the River Ehen catchment with a river, stream or ditch that might be affected by beavers?

-• Are there areas on your property where you would welcome co-existence with beavers?
+• Are there areas on your property where you would welcome beavers?

 • Do you have infrastructure, vegetation, land use or activities that could be impacted by beavers?

-If we are invited to apply for a licence, the points you raise will inform the next steps in our engagement.
+If you have anything you would like to share right now, you can contact us HERE.
+The points you raise will inform the next steps in our engagement.

 Contact us